Yuven Sundaramoorthy

-Yuven Sundaramoorthy (born February 22, 2003) is an Indian-American racing driver.
-He is set to compete in the 2023 USF Pro 2000 Championship with Exclusive Autosport.
-He previously drove for Pabst Racing in 2022.
-Sundaramoorthy previously competed in the U.S. F2000 National Championship with Pabst Racing.
+Yuven Sundaramoorthy (born February 22, 2003) is an American racing driver.
+He most recently competed in Indy NXT with Abel Motorsports.
+He previously drove for Exclusive Motorsport and Pabst Racing and competed in the US F2000 National Championship, Indian based MRF Challenge, Formula F and F1600 Championship Series.

 Racing career

 USF Pro 2000

 On December 10, 2021, it was announced that Sundaramoorthy would move up to the Indy Pro 2000 Championship with Pabst Racing to compete in the 2022 season.
-He would have three podiums and end up finishing 10th in the standings.
+He would have three podiums and end up finishing tenth in the standings.

 In late September 2022, Sundaramoorthy announced that he would switch teams from Pabst Racing to drive for Exclusive Autosport for the 2023 season.

+Indy NXT

+On July 26, 2023, it was announced that Sundaramoorthy would drive in select rounds of the 2023 Indy NXT with Abel Motorsports in the No. 57 car.
+For 2024, Sundaramoorthy continued with Abel Motorsports, this time as the full-time driver of the No. 22 car.

+Having originally been slated to contest a second season in Indy NXT with Abel, Sundaramoorthy withdrew due to "unforseen budget challenges".
+At the start of 2025, he became a test engineer for Tesla, Inc.